Enforcement and Compliance, formerly Import Administration, International Trade Administration, Department of Commerce.

 Scope of the Order

-The Department is conducting this review in accordance with section 751(a)(2) of the Tariff Act of 1930, as amended (the Act).
+The Department has conducted this review in accordance with section 751(a)(2) of the Tariff Act of 1930, as amended (the Act).
 Constructed export price is calculated in accordance with section 772 of the Act.
 Normal value is calculated in accordance with section 773 of the Act.

-For a full description of the methodology underlying our conclusions, see the Preliminary Decision Memorandum, dated concurrently with these results and hereby adopted by this notice.
-The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
-ACCESS is available to registered users at http://access.trade.gov and it is available to all parties in the Central Records Unit, room 7046 of the main Department of Commerce building.
-In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/index.html.
-The signed Preliminary Decision Memorandum and the electronic version of the Preliminary Decision Memorandum are identical in content.
+For a full description of the methodology underlying our conclusions, see the Preliminary Decision Memorandum.
+The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (IA ACCESS).
+IA ACCESS is available to registered users at http://iaaccess.trade.gov and it is available to all parties in the Central Records Unit, room 7046 of the main Department of Commerce building.
+In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
+The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.

 Preliminary Results of Review